Mission Trails Regional Park Status

 For more information regarding Lake Murray, click here.

-Last year, the MTRP Foundation released Rise and Fall of the Mountains at Mission Trails Regional Park, and the 20-minute film about the park’s geology has been nominated for an Emmy Award by the National Academy of Television Arts and Sciences’ Southwest Chapter.
-The award presentation will take place on June 4.
+Last year, the MTRP Foundation released Rise and Fall of the Mountains at Mission Trails Regional Park, a 20-minute film about the park’s geology.
+It has been enthusiastically received and used by many educators in their distance learning curricula during the 2020-2021 school year.
+The film was also nominated for an Emmy Award by the National Academy of Television Arts and Sciences’ Southwest Chapter.
 Watch the film

 Rare Plant Conservation at Mission Trails